To understand the process of defragmentation, you should first know the underlying problem that it fixes. which is fragmentation.

 With frequent uninstallations, however, gaps in between these data blocks may form.
 This process is called fragmentation.

 Whenever you install new applications, the amount of free space on your hard drive will be filled.
 The application may then be installed within blocks of data separate from each other.
 This causes a slower loading time and it also applies whenever you write files.
+Most of these system optimizers have this functionality built in.

 When should you defrag your computer?